 It is strictly prohibited to export shells, no matter what size!

 Curio shops will offer them to you, or kids at the beach.
 Do not buy them!
-You will pay heavy fines if you are caught with shells in your luggage or you will even end up in prison.
+You will pay heavy fines if you are caught with shells in your luggage.

 Curio shops will also try to sell you cow horns or any other animal parts.
 Only buy them if you receive an exportation permit from the Ministry of Agriculture.
 This applies to any animal part.
 The shop keepers will most probably tell you “hakuna matata” (no problem).
 It IS a BIG problem if you are caught with any animal part in your luggage without the official exportation permit.
 A tourist recently spent 14 hours in prison because he had a cow horn in his luggage without the necessary permit.
 Only with the help of his Embassy was he released from prison but he had to spend 2 weeks at a hotel until the court case came up.